These lessons, by one of our most consistent FaithWriters' Challenge Champions, should not be missed. So we're making a permanent home for them here.

+I generally don't use any tags (he said, she said), but let an action "tag" the speaker.
+I purposely used one in my challenge entry this week.
 When I'm reading, I don't see the tags, you are right about that.
 Sometimes I find myself skipping everything that isn't in quotes when it's an intense read.

 I also worked hard on using your lessons to improve my dialog this week, and use it to add characterization and action - to let it show the story.

 Thanks Jan!
 You are helping me so much!

 Pam, excellent job on the corrections!
 You found every one.

 When Ann does her class on semicolons, be sure to stop in (or you might want to look them up online).

 Reading this again, I was again struck by the sweetness of the story.
 Maybe it's because we more often read about believing women who lead their men to the Lord, rather than the other way around.
 Thanks so much!

 Kathie, you get this week's gold star--try as I might, I couldn't find a thing to correct!
 Well done!